noxtgm/realistic-armor-system/README.md

 <div align=center style="text-align: center;">
 <h1>Realistic Armor System</h1>
 A DISCONTINUED realistic armor system addon for Garry's Mod.
-Equip, unequip kevlar vests (each with their individual durability), and repair them with armor plates.
+Equip and unequip kevlar vests (each with their individual durability), as well as repair them with armor plates.
 </div>

 ###